alexabellakahn/ColumbiaSHAPECode/README.md

 # ColumbiaSHAPECode
-A repo for all of the projects that me and @ monica created during our SHAPE summer program at Columbia University
+A repository for the projects that me and Monica Shi created during our SHAPE summer program at Columbia University.
+We took the Advanced Coding and Algorithms class under Professor Daniel Bauer for 3 weeks during the summer.

+The Othello AI player was made using heuristics